The importance of digital music distribution

-The creative process of a musician is always the starting point for any musical career.
+The creative process of an indie artist is always the starting point for any musical career.
 But from the first notes and words to appear on paper until a sold-out venue there is a long way to go.
 Figuring out how to get music on Spotify often seems like a challenging task for independent artists.
 Let’s take a closer look at the importance of digital distribution in the music industry.

-A digital distributor is a company providing an online platform, which artists and record labels can use to upload their releases to DSPs like Spotify, Apple Music, Amazon, Deezer, YouTube and Beatport.
+A digital distributor is a music distribution company providing an online platform, which artists and record labels can use to upload their releases to a streaming service like Spotify, Apple Music, Amazon, Deezer, YouTube and Beatport.
 Most distribution platforms are also connected to royalty accounting software, completing the supply chain for digital sales of music.

 Distributors offer extra services such as help with music marketing and promotion, delivering to neighbouring rights agencies, creating artwork, radio airplay and music analytics.

-Signing with a digital distributor means, in most cases, that you should register your own record label.
-This is because most DSPs do not accept unsolicited releases or releases directly from an artist.
-A good digital distribution company can help you set up your own label.
+Signing with a music distribution service means, in most cases, that you should register your own record label.
+This is because most DSPs do not accept unsolicited releases or releases directly from an independent artist.
+A good digital music distribution company can help you set up your own label.

 The bigger picture means a record can only be monetized once it has been distributed.
 A manager plays an important role in giving the artist the right focus.